nuxt/image/docs/content/en/custom-provider.md

 ---

 Although the image module offers multiple internal providers, you my want/need to write your custome provider.
-Image provider have three different part with specific roles:
+Image provider have three different parts with specific roles.

 ## Provider Main
 This is the entry point of every provider, this part executes on initialization process to initialize provider specific tasks.